 Current Pinball Lineup

-It's pretty obvious I'm committed to pinball these days.
-Although classic video games will always be an important part of my life, there's something about pinball that I find much more engaging.
+It's pretty obvious that my focus has shifted to pinball these days.
+Although I'll always love classic video games, there's something about pinball that I find much more engaging.
 Pinball is going through a renaissance lately, and that means that pinball prices are going up (at least for solid state machines built since the early 80s).
-I built my virtual pinball machine to help eliminate the desire to buy additional pins...but it's only partially working.
+I built my virtual pinball machine to help eliminate the desire to buy additional pins...a strategy that has been only moderately successful.
 My VPin has given me the chance to try a lot of games I never played (or seldom played) in the arcades, and some of them are so good that I want to own the real thing.
 That means my pinball collection is (slowly) growing.

 The best advice I can give you if you're planning to get into this hobby is to play a game extensively before you add it to your collection.
 It might not be a huge deal if you pick up an old EM for a few hundred bucks...but, when you're spending thousands of dollars on something that takes up this much space, you'd better be sure you're going to enjoy it.